simplestargame/VRM-Toon-for-Universal-RP/README.md

  - Shader Graph 7.1.2

 # Usage of this Toon Shader
-1. Craete Universaal RP Template project or Open this project and set Universal Render Assets to ProjectSettings > Graphics
+1. Craete Universaal RP Template project or Open this project
 1. Update Universal RP versions to v7.1.2 in Menu Window > Package Manager
 1. Move UnityProjectDir/Library/PackageCache to UnityProjectDir/Packages of ...
   1. com.unity.render-pipelines.core@7.1.2